gabrieleara/APEDF/patches-5.4.y/README.md

+# Adaptively Partitioned EDF for Linux

+This project contains the sources of the APEDF scheduler patch for the `SCHED_DEADLINE` Linux scheduling class.

-# How to Apply the Patches
+## How to Apply the Patches

 The patches in this directory apply to kernel version 5.4.y.
 The following is the description of the patches (by number):